syncfusion-content/wpf-docs/wpf/Card-View/Getting-Started.md

 You can arrange the cards either vertically or horizontally by using the [Orientation](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardView.html#Syncfusion_Windows_Tools_Controls_CardView_Orientation) property.
 The default value of `Orientation` property is `Vertical`.

-N> If there is no enough space to arrange the cards either vertically or horizontally that is assigned by `Orientation` property, then `CardView` will automatically arange the cards at available position.
+N> If there is no enough space to arrange the cards either vertically or horizontally that is assigned by `Orientation` property, then `CardView` will automatically arrange the cards at available position.

 {% tabs %}
 {% highlight XAML %}